mimbrero/daikon_modified/README.md

 - SequenceStringElementsAreUrl (True if all the elements of an array are of type URL)
 - SequenceFixedLengthString (True if all the elements of an array have the same length)
 - SequenceStringElementsAreNumeric (True if all the elements of an array are Numeric)
+- SequenceStringElementsAreEmail (True if all the elements of an array are Email)

 # Derived variables
 ## Suppressed derived variables